 Founded in 1971, our program is one of the first of its kind in the country, and one of the first to receive approval from the American Art Therapy Association.
 The Art Therapy Program offers three options: a Master’s in Art Therapy (with a thesis option); a Master’s in Art Therapy Practice and a combined Bachelor of Arts/Masters of Arts in Art Therapy.

 - Faculty -- Five full-time faculty and approximately 20 adjunct faculty (experienced and practicing art therapists) encompassing a wide range of therapeutic specializations.

 - State-of-the-Art Space -- Technological studio classrooms; Art Therapy Gallery; on-site open art studio, Program library and student computer lab.

 - Trauma coursework integrating current research with experiential work in the Art Therapy Clinic.

-- Social & Cultural Diversity emphasis -- International and service-learning coursework summer courses and internship opportunities in India, France, South Africa and American Indian country.
+- Social and Cultural Diversity emphasis -- International and service-learning coursework summer courses and internship opportunities in India, France, South Africa and American Indian country.

 - Research opportunities for individual, collaborative, faculty and programmatic research.